 3. User Activity will be Stopped

 MS Outlook will take too long to respond and you will be unable to execute important operations.
-All activities like opening a file, copying a folder, downloading embedded attachments or emails from Microsoft Outlook will stop because the Outlook PST file exceeded its size limit.
+All activities like opening a file, copying a folder, or downloading embedded attachments or emails from Microsoft Outlook will stop because the Outlook PST file exceeded its size limit.

-4. Decreased Outlook efficiency
+4. Decreased Outlook Efficiency

 Additionally, even if the profile is accessible, the performance of Outlook slows down due to the large size of PST files.
 You can also encounter other Outlook errors like 0x00040820, Background Synchronization errors, etc.

-An oversized outlook PST file is one of the most common issues a Microsoft Outlook user would face one or the other day.
+An oversized Outlook PST file is one of the most common issues a Microsoft Outlook user would face one or the other day.
 Earlier, Outlook data files had limited storage space.
 Outlook 2002 and prior used to provide 2GB and Outlook 2003 and 2007 permits 20 GB of PST file.